Myhael76/public-webmethods-lab/windows/readme.md

 - Credentials are always put in files *credentials*.
 The file ".gitignore" contains this expression.
 - All scripting for linux will be done in bash.
 Powershell may be used, but it is more combersome to use and requires further installations
 - Powershell is used for windows scripting by default, bat files are used when the script is very simple or needs "double click" launching
+- (2020-07-08): All installations relying on the common osgi framework with 10.5 will have to consider the full /opt/softwareag folder as data, thus mount it.
+It just mutates too much to track all differences one by one